What to shop in the Boots January sales, selected by a beauty expert

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Beauty fans, gather around because the Boots January sale is here.
-While New Year shindigs are all about midnight kisses and resolutions, we’re here to deliver the more pressing news that the prices of all your favourite skincare, make-up and haircare products have been slashed.
-That means you can take advantage of super savings on all the treats you’ll need for your 2025 self-care moment in the annual start-of-the-year sale.
+Hot on the heels of the Boxing Day sales, the January sales have landed, and, thanks to Boots, you can save on your favourite skincare, make-up, haircare and more.

-Plenty of brands are reduced as part of the event and, whether the new year has you lusting for lip oils or all the festive family gatherings have you wiped of face wash (that sister needs a talking to...), you can rest assured Boots’ smörgåsbord of beauty goodies will have something to tickle your fancy.
+Plenty of my favourite beauty brands are reduced as part of the event and, whether the new year has you lusting for lip oils or all the festive family gatherings have you wiped out of face wash (that sister needs a talking to...), you can rest assured Boots’ smörgåsbord of beauty goodies will have something to tickle your fancy.

-As someone who’s worked the sales event for quite a few turns around the sun, I know where to find the best bargains and the most-lusted-after products.
+I’ve got my eyes on the discounted Marc Jacobs Daisy wild perfume and the Drunk Elephant gift set, but there are some impressive savings across the board.
+And as I’ve worked the January sales event for many years, I know how to find the best bargains and the most-lusted-after products.
 So scroll on for my beauty expert intel, plus the best deals live to shop now.

 Read more: Follow the best deals in the January sales live